Apply SQL Transformation

 Execute SQL query statements to filter or alter data and return the query results as a data table.

-The SQL engine used in this module is SQLite.
+The SQL engine used in this component is SQLite.
 For more information about SQLite syntax, see SQL as Understood by SQLite.

-This module will bump data to SQLite, which is in the memory DB, hence the module execution requires much more memory and may hit an
+This component will bump data to SQLite, which is in the memory DB, hence the component execution requires much more memory and may hit an

 Out of memory error.
 Make sure your computer has enough RAM.